s1155003185/VCCProjectGenerator/README.md

     Note2: If want to have validation when set property, SETCUSTOM and SETCUSTOM_SPTR can be used.

 [{ClassMacro}]
+    Define second Class Macro.
+It will share same enum with the first one.
+    As most macro contains both getter and setter, this option is only available for GETCUSTOM, GETCUSTOM_SPTR, SETCUSTOM, SETCUSTOM_SPTR.

 [@@NoProperty]
     Only available for GETCUSTOM, GETCUSTOM_SPTR, SETCUSTOM, SETCUSTOM_SPTR